BDC Hamburger Icon

 Call Reports

-This feature provides analytics on your company’s phone usage.
-You can often break down usage statistics by filters such as employee or department.
+Call logs provide basic analytics on your company’s phone usage.
+You can often break down usage statistics by filters, such as by employee or department.

 Online Management